Sara Sharif’s grandfather says he will fight to keep her siblings in Pakistan

 “So many are heartbroken by her loss,” Mr Forster said on X.

-They were taken to Pakistan by Urfan Sharif, Sara’s step-mother Beinash Batool and her uncle Faisal Malik on August 9 last year, a day before Sara’s body was discovered in a bunk bed at the family home in Woking, Surrey.
+They were taken to Pakistan by Sara’s father Urfan Sharif, Sara’s stepmother Beinash Batool and her uncle Faisal Malik on 9 August last year, a day before Sara’s body was discovered in a bunk bed at the family home in Woking, Surrey.

-He told The Sunday Times said: “The legal proceedings concerning the custody of the children are ongoing in the Lahore High Court.
+He told The Sunday Times: “The legal proceedings concerning the custody of the children are ongoing in the Lahore High Court.

 “They are enrolled in a reputable school, and we ensure their safety by personally transporting them to and from school.